SpongeBaby1/Academic-website/content/authors/admin/_index.md

 last_name: Wu

 # Status emoji
-status:
+# status:
-  icon: ☕️
+#   icon: ☕️

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Master of Engineering (M.E.) in Environmental Engineering

 # Organizations/Affiliations to show in About widget
 organizations: